nickyiliwang0000/h/css/advanced-layouts.md

 ### `max-width`

 If we've set a width on our wrapper to 1280px, what happens when the viewport is less than 1280px wide?
-The browser will still render an element that is 1280px wide and scroll bars to see the hidden parts of it.
+The browser will still render an element that is 1280px with scroll bars to see the hidden parts of it.

 To combat this problem, we can replace the `width` property on the wrapper with a `max-width` property.